lucascouts/bentoo-files/README.md

-# bentoo-portagedir
+# bentoo-cfg

-##### Bentoo(Funtoo Stage4) Flavors Configuration portage files.
+##### Bentoo(Funtoo Stage4) Configuration files.

-hi, Here are the portage configuration files for each flavor and the list of installed packages.
+hi, Here are the configuration files for each flavor and the list of installed packages.

 ### Bentoo Overlay